 The Piadina Romagnola has a long connection with the history of the people of Romagna.
-This old traditional "bread" recipe has become, with the passing of time, a traditional dish can make a name for itself in modern cooking society - from bread of the poor to a mass produced snackfood loved by many.
+This old traditional "bread" recipe has become, with the passing of time, a traditional dish known among all strata of society: it soon went from being the bread of the poor to a mass produced snackfood loved by many.

 Yesterday, it was the food of the poor.
 Today the most refined palates also appreciate it.
-The Italian dish called "Piadina Romagnola" has been a poetic inspiration for a series of famous writers, such as Aldo Zama, Aldo Spallicci, Sea Moretti and Giovanni Pascoli who, having been born in Romagna, don't hesitate to praise the Piadina Romagnola, a dish that is almost "as old as man".
+The "Piadina Romagnola" has served as poetic inspiration for a series of famous writers, such as Aldo Zama, Aldo Spallicci, Sea Moretti and Giovanni Pascoli who, having been born in Romagna, don't hesitate to praise the piadina, a dish almost "as old as man."

 In the Middle Ages, the populace only ate what they produced but the gentlemen landlords imposed the use of their mills to make a profit from wheat flour.
-That way, the Piadina once more - the humble flat unleavened type of bread made of flour, water, and salt in thin cooked slices - was the daily food staple of the region.
+The piadina – an humble flat unleavened type of bread made of flour, water, and salt in thinly cooked slices - became the daily food staple of the region.

-Today, the Piadina (or piada) is hardly listed in food catalogues: as any bread variant, as usual, it can be a similar snack.
-Stuffed full of vegetables, cheeses, meats or, in the last years it may be full of everything you can imagine.
-And it can even become a dessert, or be turned into a vegetarian dish by by replacing the traditional lard with olive oil or soymilk.
+Today, the piadina (or piada) is known by all.
+Stuffed full of vegetables, cheeses, meats, it became a quintessential street food of Italy.
+And it can even become a dessert, or be turned into a vegetarian dish by replacing the traditional lard used in the old fashioned recipe with olive oil or soymilk.

 Traditional Recipe: Piadina Romagnola

 A kilo of flour, not sieved (otherwise it becomes extremely thin); 4 grams baking soda, 300 grams lard (but some people assure that one hundred is also enough) and salt.
 If you don't want to use lard, try using half glass of extra virgin olive oil.